 Intelligence describes the interaction of an entity with its environment.
 Intelligence is a description (an ascribed property) Intelligence describes an entity that interacts.

 To be considered "intelligent", a system must be embodied, autonomous, and situated [Breazeal 02], [Brooks 94].

-Embodied: Possessing a body (sensory/motor components) Autonomous: Self-governing; Have independent existence Situated: Behaviour determined by the environment
+Embodied: Possessing a body (sensory/motor components) able to act.
+Autonomous: Self-governing; Have independent existence Situated: Having behavior that is appropriate to the task and environment.

 [Breazeal 02] C. Breazeal, Designing Sociable Robots, MIT Press, 2002.

 [Steels and Brooks 94] L. Steels, and R. Brooks, The artificial life route to artificial intelligence: Building Situated Embodied Agents.
 New Haven: Lawrence Erlbaum Ass., 1994.